ordina-jworks/ordina-jworks.github.io/_posts/2018-04-27-scrum-vs-kanban.md

 What we mean by that is a systems team or a helpdesk team.
 Kanban would be way more useful for these sort of teams; high priority tickets appear on the backlog and are handled as fast as possible by the team.

-An advantage of Scrum compared to Kanban is that business will know what will be delivered during the next Sprint.
+An advantage of Scrum compared to Kanban is that the business will know what will be delivered during the next Sprint.
 Kanban is more dependent on the incoming requests.

 As said before; it all depends on the situation you’re in.
-Analyze the situation before deciding which agile framework will work for your team!
+Analyze the situation before deciding which agile framework will work best for your team!